Approval will be required by large food business establishments proposing to manufacture and handle “products of animal origin”.

 How to apply for an Approved Food Premise licence

-If you think your food business proposal may need approval, contact us in the first instance to arrange a site meeting or advisory visit from an officer.
+If you think your food business proposal may need approval, contact us online or phone 0300 123 2224 in the first instance to arrange a site meeting or advisory visit from an officer.

 The officer may suggest a planned programme of works in order to achieve approval.
 If this is the case, they will guide you through each of the steps required.